vtex/react-hook-form-jsonschema/README.md

       - `isRequired`: Whether the current field is required or not
       - `objectName`: The name of the sub schema
       - `invalidPointer`: A `boolean` indicating whether the referenced field was found within the schema or not.
 If it is false it is because of an error in the schema.
-      - `path`: Path in the instance of the JSON Schema.
-The path is always in the form: `$/some/child/data/field/here` where `$` represents the root of the schema, and the `some/child/data/field/here` represents the tree of objects (from `some` to `here`) to get to the desired field, which in this case is `here`.
+      - `pointer`: JSON Pointer to sub schema that should be validated.
+The pointer is always in the form: `#/properties/some/properties/data` where `#` represents the root of the schema, and the `properties/some/properties/data` represents the tree of objects (from `some` to `data`) to get to the desired field, which in this case is `data`.
+Also see the definition of JSON Pointers on [RFC 6901](https://tools.ietf.org/html/rfc6901).
-      - `pointer`: A pointer to the location in the schema where the sub schema is located
   - `return value`: Must be either a `string` that identifies the error or a `true` value indicating the validation was succesfull.
 - `formProps`: An object that is passed to the underlying `<form>` element.
 Accepts the same attributes as when declaring a `<form>` with React, except `onSubmit`.
 - `validationMode`: String to indicate when to validate the input, default is `'onSubmit'`.